The Minimal Flavour Violating Axion: Phenomenological Features

-On the other side, if a signal of detection that may be interpreted in terms of an axion is seen, it may be compatible with the MFV axion at the price of invoking an explicit breaking of the shift symmetry: in this case, the relation between the axion mass and its scale gets broken and the bounds aforementioned may be avoided.
+On the other side, if a signal of detection that may be interpreted in terms of an axion is seen, it may be compatible with the MFV axion at the price of invoking an explicit breaking of the shift symmetry (gravitational and/or Planck-scale effects \cite{Barr:1992qq,Kamionkowski:1992mf,Holman:1992us,Alonso:2017avz} are examples of unavoidable explicit breaking sources, but the corresponding mass contributions are tiny): in this case, the relation between the axion mass and its scale gets broken and the bounds aforementioned may be avoided.
 In the common language, this eventuality is refereed to as Axion-like-particle (ALP) framework, that received much attention from the community in the last years.
-This type of axions may not solve the Strong CP problem as the QCD scalar potential typically receives relevant contributions in this case: to solve the Strong CP problem it would be necessary that the scalar potential at high-energy allows a vanishing VEV at the minimum and that this configuration is maintained at the QCD scale.
-This mechanism is more general than the MFV axion under consideration and will be investigated in a separate project~\cite{USFUTURE}.

 In what follows, this last scenario will be considered, assuming a MFV axion mass much larger than the eV region.
-For masses of the order of the GeV, the strong bounds from the $a\gamma\gamma$ and $aee$ couplings are easily evaded, and the next most sensitive observables are those from collider.
+For masses of the order of the GeV, the strong bounds from the $a\gamma\gamma$ and $aee$ couplings are easily evaded, and the next most sensitive observables are those from collider and from flavour.
 For even larger masses, no bounds at all have been put.